 Symptoms of a head injury can happen right after the injury or can develop slowly over several days to several hours.
 The skull can bang about in the skull if there is enough force to do so.
 This can occur even though the skull itself may not be fractured.
 This is why CT scans of the head or MRI scans of the head can show internal damage when there are no signs of external injury.

 Doctors look for a number of symptoms of head injury.
-These can include an unequal pupil size, seizures, fluid draining from the nose, ears or mouth, fracture of the skull or face, with swelling and bruising, impaired sensory functions, inability to move one or more extremities, unusual behavior or personality change.
+These can include an unequal pupil size, seizures, fluid draining from the nose, ears or mouth, fracture of the skull or face, with swelling and bruising, impaired sensory functions, inability to move one or more extremities, unusual behaviour or personality change.
 There can be restlessness, clumsiness, severe headache, slurred speech, stiff neck, nausea or vomiting and changes in level of consciousness.

 You should get immediate help if the patient is drowsy or has loss of consciousness, if the person behaves abnormally or has a severe head or neck ache, or vomits more than one time.